ZukaKharati/Geolocation-API/README.md

 • Error handling: Provides informative messages if an error occurs (e.g., geolocation denied, API failure).

-• Interactive button**: A simple button click triggers the geolocation and data fetching process.
+• Interactive button: A simple button click triggers the geolocation and data fetching process.

 ## How It Works